FelipeACXavier/maki/README.md

   maki:v1.0.0
 ```

 5. Inside the docker, we can now build Maki.
 There are two options available

   - Windows:
 ```bash
 ./scripts/build.sh --windows
 ```

   - Linux (we have only tested in Ubuntu 24.04).
 ```bash
 ./scripts/build.sh --linux
 ```

   - If you need support for clangd and `compile_commands.json`, you can pass the options `--local-qt` and `--local-project`, which will make sure the generated `compile_commands.json` points to your local QT installation and project folder.
 For example:
 ```bash
 ./scripts/build.sh --linux --local-qt /opt/qt/6.8.3/gcc_64 --local-project /home/foo/maki
 ```

 6. Finally, to install the tool

-  - Windows.
+  - Windows
 ```bash
 ./scripts/release.sh --windows
 ```

   - Linux (we have only tested in **Ubuntu 24.04**)
 ```bash
 ./scripts/release.sh --linux
 ```